-The Governing Board, Senior Leadership Team and class teachers are aware of the significant impact COVID and the associated school closures and disruption to formal education had on pupil's wellbeing and education.
-The school is working hard with parents and carers to sensitively support children and has developed strategies to address identified gaps in learning, including additional investment in smallgroup support through the use of the COVID catch-up and School Led Tutoring grants as well as the purchase of a new Little Wandle phonics scheme, to be implemented from September 2022, funded from the trust's reserves.
-However, it is expected that the impact on the results achieved by some pupils will be seen for a number of years.
+The Governing Board, Senior Leadership Team and class teachers are aware of the significant continuing impact COVID and the associated school closures and disruption to formal education had on pupil's wellbeing, development and education, the outcomes of which are still being seen, particularly in KS1 and now moving into KS2.
+The school is working hard with parents and carers to sensitively support children and has developed strategies to address identified gaps in learning, including additional investment in small-group support using the Recovery Premium and National Tutoring grants as well as the purchase of a new Little Wandle phonics scheme, funded from the trust's reserves.
+However, it is expected that the impact on the results achieved by some pupils will be seen for several years.